shakilemon73/e-newspapar/replit.md

-✓ Social media and weather widgets connected to Supabase data ✓ Analytics dashboard displaying real data from Supabase ✓ All website components rendering actual data from database ✓ Migration completed successfully with robust security practices
+✓ Social media and weather widgets connected to Supabase data ✓ Analytics dashboard displaying real data from Supabase ✓ All website components rendering actual data from database ✓ Added comprehensive analytics endpoint with real-time data from Supabase ✓ Created personalized recommendations system using actual article data ✓ Implemented complete CRUD operations for videos, audio articles, and social media posts ✓ Enhanced admin dashboard with full content management capabilities ✓ Fixed all missing API endpoints and database integration issues ✓ All systems now use authentic Supabase data with no mock or fallback data ✓ Migration completed successfully with robust security practices

 ## Previous Changes (January 15, 2025)